When The Bullet Hits the Bone: A Story of Survival

 Trauma # 7: Childless Mother

-On February 27, 1995, my firstborn child, a beautiful, bright student at Syracuse University, took her life at the age of 27.
+On February 27, 1995, my firstborn child, Alicia, a beautiful, bright student at Syracuse University, took her life at the age of 27.
 Contrary to the “better life” I was promised, it turns out adoptees suffer lifelong separation trauma also known as Primal Wound.
 They are over-represented in substance treatment programs, and all mental health facilities, and are four times more likely to attempt suicide.

 Alicia, 1967–1995, memorialized here and here

-My firstborn’s tragic death came just a month before my mother passed on March 17 1995 and four months later my father died.
+Alicia’s tragic death came just a month before my mother passed on March 17 1995 and four months later my father died.
 Three deaths in nine months.
 I only cried for one of the three.

 Living with PTSD